docker/docs/engine/swarm/configs.md

 ### Defining and using configs in compose files

-Both the `docker compose` and `docker stack` commands support defining configs in a compose file.
-See
-[the Compose file reference](/compose/compose-file/#configs) for details.
+`docker stack` command supports defining configs in a compose file, though `docker compose` will ignore the `configs` key as is not supported.
+See [the Compose file reference](/compose/compose-file/#configs) for details.

 ### Simple example: Get started with configs